wicketbr/BandTogether/README.md

 ### Install - Mac

-For Mac security you should place the files in a BandTogether folder inside the Applications folder.
-Start the application by issuing the following command from a console in the application folder.
+For Mac security you should extract the files in a BandTogether folder inside the Applications folder.
+To start the application open a console window and issue the following command:

-dotnet BandTogether.dll
+dotnet /Applications/BandTogether/BandTogether.dll

 Or, if you wish to point to a different location on Mac for the "Data" folder:

-dotnet BandTogether.dll -f /path/to/data/folder
+dotnet /Applications/BandTogether/BandTogether.dll -f /path/to/data/folder

-The Mac version requires that you already have a .NET runtime installed to issue the "dotnet" command to run the application.

 ### Install - Other Platforms